jmcgill/cuter/slides/places_autocomplete.markdown

 helps the user navigate to the location they want to see.
 The Maps API recently introduced Autocomplete functionality to solves this problem.

-Attaching funcationality to an input field is easy:
+Attaching functionality to an input field is easy:

     new google.maps.places.Autocomplete(document.getElementById('autocomplete'));

-From here, we can listen to the `place_changed` event, which will provide access to details about the selected place.
+From here, we can listen to the `place_changed` event, then call `getPlace()`, which returns a {PlaceResult}, providing details about the selected place.

     var place = autocomplete.getPlace();

+Check the documentation for `PlaceResult` to see the data that you get back, like `PlaceGeometry`.

-**Challenge:** Display a Marker at the location of the selected Place.
+**Challenge:** Display a {Marker} at the location of the selected {PlaceResult}.
 This can be found via `place.geometry.location`.

 **Challenge 2:** Some Places will have the property `place.geometry.viewport`.